 Near record clarity, but speckled with a bloom that we are monitoring.

-The blue-green cyanobacteria is still a problem in open water.
 The green dots float up from the bottom, packed with supply of phosphorus for a couple of weeks.
-That leaves us with the strange phonomenon of increadibly clear water (see data) with a possibility of toxicity that might vary, hour to hour.
+That leaves us with crystal clear water (see data) but with green dots and the possibility of toxicity that might vary hour to hour.

 When in doubt, stay out!